tomadavid/markov_chains/README.md

 # markov_chains
-Python class with utility functions for solving basic problems with Markov Chains.
+Python class with utility functions for solving basic problems with discrete-time Markov Chains (DTMC).

 The constructor receives a stochastic matrix that respresents the chain's transition model.